 A sequential approach to retail development will be applied.
 New retail proposals which comply with the approach will be acceptable in principle.

-A sequential test and impact assessment will be required for retail developments as specified in the following tables: Impact assessment will only be required for developments over 2,500sqm (gross).
+A sequential test will be required for retail developments as specified in the following tables.
+Impact assessments will only be required for developments over 2,500sqm (gross).

 Weston-super-Mare